The Full Guide on How to Productize a Service

 Now, there are a few more active ways to productize your knowledge:

-Offer 1:1 coaching: This should be your most expensive productized service as you give clients direct access to pick your brain.
+Offer 1:1 coaching: Productized consulting should be your most expensive service as you give clients direct access to pick your brain.

 Host live events: Demonstrate thought leadership in this environment by making it a closed event with an entrance fee.